takitajwar17/takitajwar17/README.md

 - 🏢 Former **Product Engineer** at [Booked For You](https://bookedforyou.com).
 - 🔭 Passionate about **Full Stack Development & Cloud Technologies**
 - 🌱 Currently exploring **Machine Learning and AI**
-- 👯 Open to collaborate on **SaaS Projects**
 - 📝 I sometimes write articles on [Medium](https://medium.com/@takitajwar17)

-### 🎯 Current Focus

-- Exploring AI/ML integration in web applications
-- Contributing to open-source projects
-- Participating in hackathons and technical events

 </div>